12 of the Best Resources for Teaching Children to Code

 Final thoughts on the best resources for teaching children to code...

-The earlier children are acquainted with topics like sequencing, loops, and conditionals, the more likely they are to bend, join, break and combine codes of their own.
-Mastering concepts such as logic and consequences enables them to go from interacting with technology to creating technology and expressing themselves in new ways.
+The earlier children are acquainted with topics like sequencing, loops, and conditionals, the more likely they are to master them and bend, join, break and combine codes of their own.
+Understanding concepts such as logic and consequences enables them to go from interacting with technology to creating it for themselves and developing new and better ways of doing things.

-Ultimately, coding makes children better thinkers, decision-makers and communicators.
+Ultimately, coding makes children better thinkers, decision-makers and communicators, and is a skill we should inspire them to harness.